BoredDevNL/BoredOS/CONTRIBUTING.md

 `git commit -S -s -m "your commit message"`

-*If you choose not to sign with an SSH/GPG key, simply remove the `-s` flag*
+*If you choose not to sign with an SSH/GPG key, simply remove the `-S` flag*

 <details>
 <summary>How to set up SSH Commit Signing with GitHub (Click to expand)</summary>